Diana was a Member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 Forget-me-Nots Are Rampant Self-Seeders but Easy to Clear

 They are useful plants because they flower from late March to late May, giving a marvellous blue and pink display of delicate blooms.
 They self-seed vigorously and for this reason, some gardeners call them weeds, and pull them all out.
 Personally I love them, and only pull out the flowered plants once they have partially seeded, so that there will be a good display the following year, knowing that they are easy to control because they have short roots and I need only keep as many or few as I want.
 They grow to a height of 6 - 23 ins.(15 - 60 cm.).

-Borage - Another Beautiful but Invasive Plant Which Seeds Itself Copiously
+Borage--Another Beautiful but Invasive Plant Which Seeds Itself Copiously

 They flower from early summer through to Autumn and the blue flowers are very attractive.
 Borage is actually a herb, and as it is beloved by bees, is sometimes grown as a companion plant to vegetables which need pollinating.

 They are annuals, and self-seed prolifically, so are inclined to take over large areas of garden beds, but are easy to control by pulling them out when they are still young, before the roots have taken hold.
 They grow to a height of 1 - 3 ft.
 (30-91 cm.).

 9. Wild Geranium

-Wild Geraniums are so Beautiful That it's Tempting to Leave Them to Flower
+Wild Geraniums are so Beautiful That It's Tempting to Leave Them to Flower

 They start to bloom in late May for a couple of months.
 When they finish blooming, if they are cut back they will flower vigorously again in late summer and early autumn.
 They do tend to spread like mad, hiding any smaller plants, and gradually swamping large areas.
 Cutting them back rigorously gets them to bloom again, but, in order to stop them spreading where you don't want them, you do need to dig out the roots as well as just cutting back the very pretty leaves.
 They grow to a height of 1.5 to 2 ft.
 (30 - 60 cm.).

 RHS Encyclopedia of Plants and Flowers

-Take the Poll Below About Invasive Garden Plants - See How You Compare With Other Voters
+Take the Poll Below About Invasive Garden Plants--See How You Compare With Other Voters

 Invasive garden plants can be hard work to control.